PerplexedPeach/dynamic_affairs/README.md

 ## Sex Event Writing Guide
 Sex events are a special form of highly structured events.
-All code is inside `generate_events.py`.
+All code is inside `defines.py` and `generate_events.py`.
-You'll care mostly about the `EventSex`, `EventCum` enums at the top of the file which has the IDs for all types of events.
+You'll care mostly about the `EventSex`, `EventCum` enums at the top of the `defines.py` which has the IDs for all types of events.
 It's pretty straightforward, and you should just follow the existing event conventions.
+Append new events to the bottom of the enums without changing existing event IDs.

-For event writing, you should write everything in **second person present tense**.
+You should write everything in **second person present tense**.
-You'll care most about the `define_sex_events`, `define_cum_events`, and `define_first_events` functions at the bottom of the file, where you can define events in the format of the following commented example:
+You'll care most about the `define_sex_events`, `define_cum_events`, and `define_first_events` functions at the bottom of the `generate_events.py`, where you can define events in the format of the following commented example:
 ```python
     # Sex is the event class; use Cum for the cum events